What to serve on a cheeseboard

-We asked Patricia Michelson, expert and founder of La Fromagerie, which cheeses should govern the board.
-So, next time you're entertaining, follow her recommendations across a wide range from soft to hard, including goat's cheeses and blue cheeses.
+Patricia Michelson, expert and founder of La Fromagerie, gives her top five tips for what types of cheese work well on a cheeseboard, and their best pairings.
+Follow her recommendations across a wide range from soft to hard, including goat's cheeses and blue cheeses.
 And for the best dining experience, she also suggests you eat them in the following order...

 1. Fresh goat's cheese

-The lively acidity and bright appearance of a young goat’s cheese is perfect to refresh the palate.
-Look out for lighter, crumbly styles, like the truncated pyramid Sinodun Hill from Norton & Yarrow cheesemakers in Oxford with its fresh, lemony zing and fudgy texture, or the classic French log Ste Maure de Touraine with its charcoal coat speckled with white moulds and fresh walnut flavour.
+The lively acidity and bright appearance of a young goat’s cheese is perfect for refreshing the palate.
+Look out for lighter, crumbly styles, like the truncated pyramid Sinodun Hill from Norton & Yarrow cheesemakers in Oxford with its fresh, lemony zing and fudgy texture, or the classic French log Sainte Maure de Touraine with its charcoal coat speckled with white moulds, and fresh walnut flavour.

 2. Soft style

-A bloomy white-coated Brie, Camembert or Hampshire Tunworth with earthy wild mushroom aromas and rich grassy flavours are truly delicious.
-Another British soft cheese for this time of year is the Rollright from King Stone Dairy in Oxford, with a mellow yeasty flavour and peachy hued rind from washing in brine.
+Try a bloomy white-coated brie, camembert or Hampshire Tunworth with its earthy wild mushroom aromas and rich grassy flavours.
+Another British soft cheese for this time of year is Rollright from King Stone Dairy in Oxford, with a mellow yeasty flavour and peachy hued rind from washing in brine.
 It’s now made in a smaller size, so it's perfect for a family cheeseboard.

 3. Hard cheeses

-To give body and bite, there’s nothing to beat a Somerset cheddar like Keens, which is a real old-fashioned style, or Montgomery, which has elegant raisin and nut flavours.
-If you want to try something new, then Comte d’Estive from the Franche-Comté, a region that hugs the Swiss borders, has the style of a Gruyère but with the bittersweet flavour of dark chocolate.
+To give body and bite, there’s nothing to beat a Somerset cheddar like Keens, or Montgomery, which has elegant raisin and nut flavours.
+If you want to try something new, then Comte d’Estive from the Franche-Comté, a region that hugs the Swiss borders, has the style of a gruyère but with the bittersweet flavour of dark chocolate.